ZekeH43/Project-2/README.md

 ## Overview

 Welcome to Are You a Fraud!
 This project involves an in-depth analysis utilizing machine learning models to predict if a credit card transaction is fraudulent or authentic.
 Below, you'll find an overview of the analysis, the dataset, the models used, and the key results.
+We also focused on the feature importance of our K-Nearest model as well as our Gradient Boosting model to better understand what variables are looked at most when determining fraud.

 ## Analysis Overview